Next Billion EdTech Prize Announces 2019 Contenders

 As Varkey told Thomson Reuters last March, “Over a billion young people – a number growing every day – are being denied what should be the birthright of every single child in the 21st century, no matter where they live: a good education that allows them to make the most of their God-given talents.

-“We have launched the ‘Next Billion Prize’ to highlight technology’s potential to tackle the problems that have proven too difficult for successive generations of politicians to solve.
-Our fervent hope is that the prize inspires practical and persistent entrepreneurs the world over to come forward with fresh tech ideas.
-These ideas must be hardy enough to improve education in regions where young people are denied access to a good quality teacher and a great learning environment”.
+“We have launched the ‘Next Billion Prize’ to highlight technology’s potential to tackle the problems that have proven too difficult for successive generations of politicians to solve.”

 Varkey’s new prize seeks to award cutting edge edtech start ups with a mandate to serve low income students and students living in emerging economies.
-Finalists are selected by an expert panel of judges that includes venture capitalists, philanthropic investors, experts in edtech, and senior education policy makers.
+Finalists are selected by a jury that includes experts in edtech, VPs, and other officials.
 A smaller group of six finalists are then invited to give a pitch to a group of judges and a live audience at the Global Education and Skills Forum, which takes place each March in Dubai.

 In 2018, Chatterbox, an online language school, won the Next Billion EdTech Prize.
 Chatterbox helps refugees around the world find meaningful and well compensated work by leveraging their language skills.
 As stated on the Chatterbox website, “We train and employ displaced people to teach their native languages in the booming online and in-person language learning industry.”
 Notably, Mursal Hedayat was inspired to found her company for a very personal reason.
 When she arrived in the United Kingdom as a refugee with her mother–an engineer who spoke four languages–she watched her mother struggle to find work that matched her depth of knowledge and experience.
 Chatterbox was built to help people like her mother put their talents to work and make a living wage, even after being forced to flee their homes.